 Watch for these signs in your kid's behavior:

 - behaving impulsively

 - being inattentive and distracted

-It’s important to keep in mind that overstimulation can have other causes so observe your child’s behavior before jumping to conclusions.
+It’s important to keep in mind that overstimulation can have other causes so observe your kid's behavior before jumping to conclusions.

-Too much screen time can overstimulate your child and make them feel irritable.
+Too much screen time can overstimulate your kid and make them feel irritable.

 Other studies confirm that too much screen time can lead to technology addiction, anxiety, depression, social isolation, loneliness, or attention-deficit hyperactivity disorder.

-Pay attention to how your child interacts with others, especially friends.
+Pay attention to how your kid interacts with others, especially friends.
 Do they enjoy spending face-to-face time with their peers?
 Do they have online friends they exclusively talk to online?

 If your kid prefers screen time to face-to-face interaction, they may be spending too much time in front of a screen.
 Now, it’s become normal for kids to stay in touch with their friends via text messages or social media - but it’s important for kids to have face-to-face time with others.
 This helps them understand nonverbal communication skills and learn to empathize with others.

 8 ways to reduce screen time and create healthy digital habits